 She subsequently undertook specialist general practice training in Wagga Wagga, Gundagai and Jerrabomberra.

 Dr Gilchrist has undertaken further training in and children’s health and women's health.
 She also takes part in teaching GP registrars and medical students and instructing other doctors in emergency skills training.
 She enjoys all the variety of work involved in general practice medicine.

-Dr Gilchrist has been involved with the NSW Rural Doctors Network since she was a medical student.
-In her spare time, she enjoys dabbling in photography and spending time with her husband and 2 children.
+In her spare time Dr Gilchrist enjoys dabbling in photography and spending time with her husband, 2 children and 2 cavoodles.
 Her special interests are Women’s Health (including Implanon and Mirena insertion), Children’s Health, Antenatal Shared Care (with Wollongong Hospital and Shoalhaven Hospital) and Emergency Medicine.

 Dr Ellie Holbrook joined the practice in 2015.
 She graduated with honours from the University of Wales School of Medicine (United Kingdom) in 2008 during which time she also gained a degree in Neuroscience.
 Ellie came to Australia in 2014 and has settled long-term in the area with her husband.

 Ellie enjoys all areas of general practice and is happy to see men, women and children of all ages.
 She has a particular interest in Women's Health, Contraception (including Implanon and IUD insertion), Pregnancy Options and Mental Health.

 Dr Henry Nowlan holds a fellowship from the Royal Australian College of General Practice (FRACGP).
 He completed a Bachelor of Medicine/Bachelor of Surgery Honours (first class) at the University of Tasmania (2010).

 Dr Nowlan went on to complete an internship and residency at Wollongong Hospital and other Illawarra/Shoalhaven based hospitals before relocating to Sydney to complete general practice training.

 Henry is interested in all aspects of general medicine but his special interests include Dermatology and skin cancer medicine, Paediatrics, Men's and Women's Health, Mental Health and Older Persons Health Care.

 Dr Nowlan has completed additional training in Emergency Medicine receiving an Emergency Medicine Certificate.
 Henry is registered to provide Antenatal GP Shared Care and Implanon contraception.
 In his free time, Henry enjoys spending time with his young family and various outdoor pursuits.